The school summer holidays are very long.

 However there can be some wonderful times too.
-Our special children, like all children, can be amazing, funny and a real pleasure.
-We treasure those times.
+Your child with ADHD is amazing, funny and a real pleasure.
+You treasure those times.

 But then the new school term starts to appear on the horizon.
 Horrendous trips to crowded shopping centres to buy uniform and supplies acts as a terrible reminder that school is just around the corner.

-Where our special children with ADHD are labelled as naughty and out of control.
+Where your child with ADHD may be labelled as naughty and out of control.
 Where all their energy is centred on keeping still, not to fidget, not to call out and to pay attention.
 Pretty tall order.

-And us mums?
-We continue to do our best.
-We are the peace makers, the entertainers, the organisers, the care givers and most importantly the ones who can make a massive difference to how our special children feel.
+You are the peace maker, the entertainer, the organiser, the care giver and most importantly the one who can make a massive difference to how your child feels.

-We build up their self esteem by hugs and praise.
-We set things up so they’ll achieve and feel good about themselves.
-We organise outings and day trips to create happy memories.
+You build up their self esteem by hugs and praise.
+Set things up so they’ll achieve and feel good about themselves.
+You organise outings and day trips to create happy memories.

-We do our best.
+You do your best.
 But we are frazzled and exhausted by the end of the long, long, long school summer holiday.

-So do we see the new school term as some kind of relief?
+So do you see the new school term as some kind of relief?

-Do we feel guilty that we will have a few hours peace?
+Should you feel guilty that you will have a few hours peace?

 Errr – absolutely not!